 The QSITE Annual Awards celebrate the work of educators who make a significant contribution to the advancement of ICTs in schools.
 These awards are prestigious in their recognition of those highly involved with ICTs in Education in Queensland.

 QSITE supports its members with unique opportunities for teachers to share accomplishments with other education professionals by offering:

-This award is a new one for 2016 and is designed to acknowledge the work of a classroom-based educator who is achieving excellence in the teaching of the Australian Curriculum F-10 Digital Technologies subject.
+This award is designed to acknowledge the work of a classroom-based educator who is achieving excellence in the teaching of the Australian Curriculum F-10 Digital Technologies subject.
 Nominees must be based in a school and be considered a member of the teaching staff of that school.

 The QSITE Digital Technologies Teacher of the Year Award recognises teachers who: